wildfios/js-software-3d-render/README.md

 ## Simple software 3D render algorythm

-This is a simple software 3D rendering app.\
+This is a simple software 3D rendering app.
-No GPU or any API is used in this example, just math and HTML Canvas.\
+No GPU or any API is used in this example, just math and HTML Canvas.
-Written just for fun, and as a simple example of a graphics card pipeline (oversimplified).
+Written just for fun, education and as a simple explanation of a graphics card pipeline (oversimplified).

+*Please note, the code is **not optimized** for more transparency of each step.

 Implemented steps: